How to Choose a Good Clinical Supervisor

 graduate school interns.

-Just because someone is approved by the state does
+Just because someone is approved by the state does not

-have completed a 30 hour course.
+completed a 30 hour course.

-You will need to provide the supervisor with a copy of
+You will need to provide the supervisor with a copy of your

-permission to have supervision with the off-site supervisor.
+to have supervision with the off-site supervisor.

 - Supervisors must provide supervisees with a copy of their